 Swimming and any other recreational activities (e.g., waterskiing) that may involve contact with the water should be avoided in areas where a bloom is observed.
 Blue-green algae toxins, if present, could be accidentally swallowed or inhaled.

-Why are public beach closures issued during blue-green algae blooms?
+Why are public beach closures and risk advisories issued during blue-green algae blooms?

 Since some blue-green algae species can produce toxins that are harmful to humans, blue-green algae blooms are considered a public health concern and beach closures are issued.
 Closures also serve to remind users to check the water for the formation of highly visible blooms and scum (which pose the most risk) before entering.
 Since conditions may change in a matter of hours, being aware is crucial to making good decisions and staying safe.